AbolfazlGhaderi/notif-sender-nestjs/README.md

 ## 💎 Usage in Service

-This service provides two methods for sending emails:
+This service provides four methods for sending notifications via Telegram or email:

+### 📧 Email :
-📨 **sendEmail :** Sends an email immediately.
+💥 **sendNotifToEmail :**  Sends an email immediately.
 Use this when you need to ensure the email is sent before continuing execution.

-📧 **sendEmail_addToQueue :** Queues the email for later sending.
+🗃️ **sendNotifToEmail_addToQueue :**  Queues the email for later sending.
 This is useful when you don't need an immediate response and just want the email to be processed asynchronously.

+### 📨 Telegram :
+💥 **sendNotifToTelegram :** The `sendNotifToTelegram` method sends notifications directly to the chat ID configured during setup.
+However, you can also specify a different chat ID when calling this method.

+⚠ Important: Before sending a notification, the user must have already started a conversation with the bot; otherwise, the bot won't be able to send messages

+🗃️ **sendNotifToTelegram_addToQueue :** This method works similarly to `sendNotifToTelegram`, but instead of sending the notification immediately, it adds it to a queue and sends it in order

 Inject `NotifSenderService` into your service and send an email as follows: